 A type of university degree recognised throughout Germany and worldwide.
 It serves to deepen or expand the academic knowledge/scientific expertise gained during a first degree.
 You must therefore have completed a → bachelor’s degree or obtained a comparable qualification before you can begin a master’s degree.
-In Germany, master’s degrees usually take two years (four semesters).
+In Germany, master’s degrees usually take two years.
 Depending on the subject studied, different types of master’s degrees are awarded: Master of Arts (MA), Master of Science (MSc), Master of Engineering (MEng), Master of Laws (LLM), Master of Fine Arts (MFA), Master of Music (MMus), Master of Education (MEd), Master of Business Administration (MBA).

 A list of all students at a university.

-HHU’s main student cafeteria.
+HHU’s main student canteen.
 Centrally located on the → campus, it offers a variety of meal options for affordable prices.
 You can normally use your → HHU Card (or the former Mensa Card) to pay here. → Campus Vita is located just next to the Mensa.

 In higher education, modularisation means that an entire study programme is divided into → modules.
 The topics and content covered during each course within a module are related.

 A teaching unit with defined content and time allocations.
 It can comprise several courses and examinations on an overarching topic.
 In the bachelor’s/master’s system, study programmes are divided into several modules.
 If you conclude a module with a → final examination, you’ll be awarded a set number of → credit points.
-You find more information on the various modules in a study programme in the → module handbook.
+You can find more information on the various modules in a study programme in the → module handbook.

-An overview of the various → modules that you can/must take during a study programme.
+An overview of the various → modules that you must take during a study programme.
 The key requirements and types of examinations are outlined, along with the → intermediate examinations and/or → final examinations that you must take.
 The module handbook is essentially a study guide providing orientation.